Meet The Team

 Johnsie Lang, PhD

-Dr. Johnsie Ray Lang is currently an ORISE post doctoral researcher at the EPA's National Health and Environmental Effects Research Laboratory.
+Dr. Johnsie Ray Lang is a civil engineer at Arcadis.
+She was an ORISE post doctoral researcher at the EPA's National Health and Environmental Effects Research Laboratory.
 Johnsie was raised in Wilmington, NC, graduating from New Hanover High School in 2001.

 Johnsie's current and past research areas include solid waste, PFASs, and harmful algal blooms.
 Johnsie's previous publications demonstrate a national estimate for PFAS release from US municipal landfills to wastewater treatment plants and PFAS release with time from carpet and clothing in model anaerobic laboratory scale landfill reactors.